 Student organizations are encouraged to utilize the resources and guides provided through Campus Life & Event Services to assist in building and managing a successful organization.
 Resources include general policies and procedures, funding and finance resources, event planning tools, important numbers, and advisor resources.Student Organization Resources

-Campus Life & Event Services is utilizing OrgSync to register new and returning student organizations.
-If you are familiar with the system, log into OrgSync with your Southeast Key (through your Southeast Portal) to register your organization or renew your registration.
-In order to register/renew, you must have five officers/members, a constitution which includes anti-hazing and non-discrimination statements, and an advisor who is a current University faculty or staff member.
+Campus Life & Event Services is utilizing SE Link to register new and returning student organizations.
+If you are familiar with the system, log into SE Link with your Southeast Key (through your Southeast Portal) to register your organization or renew your registration.
+In order to register/renew, you must have:

-If you are unfamiliar with OrgSync or the registration process, please visit an Involvement Ambassador in the Center for Student Involvement (University Center 204) Monday-Friday, 12-5 pm.
+If you are unfamiliar with SE Link or the registration process, please visit an Involvement Ambassador in the Center for Student Involvement (University Center 204) Monday-Friday, 8 am-5 pm.
 Appointments are suggested, but not necessary.
 Involvement Ambassadors can walk you through the steps of creating a profile and registering your organization.